muyueh/flat-demo-bitcoin-price/README.md

 ## What this demo does

-This repository uses a [Flat Data Action](https://github.com/githubocto/flat) to fetch the current price of Bitcoin [from this link](https://api.coindesk.com/v2/bpi/currentprice.json) and downloads that data to `btc-price.json` and a filtered version of the data to `btc-price-postprocessed.json`.
+This repository uses a [Flat Data Action](https://github.com/githubocto/flat) to fetch the current price of Bitcoin [from this link](https://api.binance.com/api/v3/ticker/price?symbol=BTCUSDT) and downloads that data to `btc-price.json` and a processed version of the data to `btc-price-postprocessed.json`.
 Both files are updated every 5 minutes if there are changes.

 <img src="https://raw.githubusercontent.com/githubocto/flat-demo-bitcoin-price/readme-assets/assets/diagram2.png" alt="diagram" width="400"/>